After a dull 2013, Indian hockey came back strongly in 2014 and gave Indian

 Winner- SV Sunil

-Indian hockey's Shatabdi Express SV Sunil had a poor start to the year 2014 with
+Indian hockey's Shatabdi Express SV Sunil had a poor start to the year 2014 with performances in the Hockey World

 League and World Cup but with Commonwealth Games, his path to redemption started and by the time Asian Games started, we saw SV Sunil of the old, taking defenders on and creating chances for his fellow strikers.
 His performance in the test series against Australia before Champions Trophy was nothing short of extraordinary when he single-handedly destroyed Australian defence and helped India win their first ever test series against World Champions Australia.
 SV Sunil scored just three goals in the year but his bursts from the flank gave opposition defenders a nightmare and this makes him our striker of the year.